 Months of entry

-Our MSc Criminology and Socio-Legal Research forms part of our ESRC Doctoral Training Centre accreditation and combines training in current debates in criminology with a foundation in sociological research design, plus an introduction to legal theory and legal methods.
-It will provide a good basis for you if you wish to conduct criminological research with a socio-legal dimension.
+Our MSc Criminology and Socio-Legal Research forms part of our ESRC Doctoral Training Centre accreditation and combines training in current debates in criminology with an introduction to legal theory and legal methods.
+It provides a good basis if you wish to conduct criminological research with a socio-legal dimension.

 Information for international students

 IELTS 6.5 with a minimum component score of 6.0

 We offer many funding opportunities to support talented postgraduates, ranging from research council studentships and University scholarships to awards funded by charities and other external organisations.
 For more information, visit our website at: www.essex.ac.uk.